 increasingly common to see extensions broken up into multiple

-components (protected from each other by the Hangup()
+components (protected from each other by the Hangup() command), each one a distinct

-sequence of steps executed following a GotoIf()
+sequence of steps executed following a GotoIf().

 Typically, when you have this type of layout where you end up wanting to prevent Asterisk from falling through to the next priority after you’ve performed that jump, it’s probably better to jump to separate extensions instead of priority labels.
 If anything, it makes it a bit more clear when reading the dialplan.
 We could rewrite the previous bit of dialplan like this: